The Parable of the New Wine

-The examples mentioned in Luke 5 illustrate the difference between the genius of the old and new economies, and the danger of mixing up the one with the other.
-As in the one case made-up, “the rent is made worse,” and in the other, “the new wine is spilled,” so by a combination of ritualism of the old with the spiritual freedom of the new economy, both are spoiled and ruined.
+The examples mentioned in Luke 5 illustrate the difference between the old and new economies, and the danger of mixing up the one with the other.
+As in the one case of mixing-up, “the rent is made worse,” and in the other, “the new wine is spilled,” so by a combination of ritualism of the old with the spiritual freedom of the new economy, both are spoiled and ruined.

 These honest people were the disciples of Jesus who were simple men unlearned in the schools of the Pharisees.
 For these faithful, Jesus prayed to God saying, “I thank thee because thou hast hidden these things from the wise and prudent, and hast revealed them unto babes” (Matthew 11:25).